A guide to holidays in Bowness-on-Windermere

 Found on the eastern edge of Lake Windermere, Bowness-on-Windermere is one of the most popular towns in the Lake District.
 Its prime lakeside location means that there is plenty to see and do in the area, on the doorstep of our holiday cottages.
 Although the history of the town dates back to the early 15th century, however, its beauty wasn’t truly discovered until the 19th century, when it fast became a hit with holidaymakers.
 Today, several Victorian buildings overlook the town and give the town its classic Lakeland appeal.

 If you’re planning on visiting to see the beauty of Lake Windermere for yourself, Bowness-on-Windermere certainly doesn’t disappoint.
 The steam-powered Windermere Lake Cruises run on a regular basis, where you can enjoy a leisurely tour of the entire lake from the water, or use it to travel to other lakeside resorts such as Ambleside.
 You can also explore the entirety of the lake on foot with the Windermere Way, a 45-mile-long footpath which passes through Bowness, giving you the chance to enjoy stunning views of the lake from all angles.
+To brush up on your knowledge some more take a look at our guide to the largest lakes in the Lake District.

 One of Bowness-on-Windermere’s top attractions has to be the World of Beatrix Potter, featuring life-sized models of many of the much-loved characters from the writer’s books, including Peter Rabbit, Benjamin Bunny and Jemima Puddleduck.
 The local area has many ties to Beatrix Potter and you can also learn all about her life in the Lake District at this attraction.